Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: exporting/snapshot-logic has been centralized (#2549)

 ### Configuration Branches
+* FIX: PostgreSQL now allows for the same object in multiple branches (#2605)
 * FEATURE: merge comments can now be proposed (#2604)
 * FEATURE: activity log now shows author and committer (#2606)